Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 D1 and D2 shall be [11][reversed in GSTR-3B or through GST DRC-03]

-If ITC attributable to non-business purposes + exempt supplies has been identified and segregated at the invoice level, same shall be included in ‘T1’ and ‘T2’ respectively,
+Provided that If ITC attributable to non-business purposes + exempt supplies has been identified and segregated at the invoice level, same shall be included in ‘T1’ and ‘T2’ respectively, and the remaining ITC shall be included in ‘T4’.

 Description: Image result for images of pointing finger